-ELEC 261 ELECTRICITY Fall, 4 credit hours
+ELEC 261 ELECTRICITY

 Fundamentals of direct and alternating current circuits, resistance, inductance, capacitance, magnetism are presented.
 Also basic machine theory as it applies to both direct and alternating current types is covered.
-The theory of control devices such as relays, contactors and switches is studied.
-Also, basic number systems and digital logic functions are introduced.
+The theory and operation of transformers and the theory of control devices such as relays, contactors and switches is studied.
 Three hours lecture, three hours laboratory per week.
-Prerequisite: College Algebra (MATH 121) or Pre-Calculus (MATH 123) or permission of instructor.
+Prerequisite: College Algebra (MATH 121) or Pre-Calculus Algebra (MATH 123) or permission of instructor.